A homemade whipped body butter recipe made with shea butter and other natural ingredients.

 10 to 24 drops essential oil of your choice

-(Many brands are available but my go-to brand is Aura Cacia.)
+Many brands are available but my go-to brands for DIY projects are Aura Cacia and Now Foods.

 How to make it